FREE SHIPPING on orders $150+ with Elite Advantage

-In the 1960s, Nicaragua faced much adversity through political interruptions that disrupted and inhibited cigar tobacco production.
-But fast-forward to the last decade, and you’ll see Nicaragua has flourished, producing some of the most rich, complex tobaccos in the world.
+In the 1960s, Nicaragua endured numerous political conflicts which disrupted and inhibited cigar tobacco production.
+But fast-forward to the last decade, and you’ll see Nicaragua has flourished, producing some of the richest, most complex tobaccos in the world.
 Estelí, Jalapa Valley, Ometepe, and Condega are the sources of most Nicaraguan leaf production.
 In this article, we’re going to explore these regions of Nicaragua and get an inside look as to why Nicaraguan cigars are increasingly popular and favored among cigar enthusiasts, new and old.

 Found in Central America, Nicaragua is located between Honduras and Costa Rica.
-As the climates of these three nations are all similar, the ultimate difference is found in Nicaragua’s jet-black soil.
+As the climates of these three nations are all similar, the ultimate difference is found in Nicaragua’s mineral-rich soil.
 Each region in this country contains unique soil characteristics and varying levels of mineral enrichment that result in distinctive aromas, flavors, and qualities in tobaccos grown there.

-Lastly is Condega Valley, an area known for its cloud cover and rough, rocky soil which contains high mineral content.
+Lastly is Condega Valley, an area known for its cloud cover and rough, rocky soil which contains a high mineral content.
 Although the tobacco from this region is less potent, it still carries a hefty amount of flavor.
-Leaves from Condega Valley appear thinner in texture, with slight sweetness and a fair amount of strength, and are used most often as binders.
+Leaves from the Condega Valley appear thinner in texture, with a slight sweetness and a fair amount of strength, and are used most often as binders.